 I have been a grandparent for over six years, with a total of five grandchildren at the present time.
 However, 2019 was the first time that any of our grandchildren have lived in the same town allowing us to be able to be involved with their lives on a frequent basis.
 In the past, all of the grandchildren lived about 90 minutes away and now two of them live 30 minutes away in our same town.

 I have very much enjoyed being an involved grandparent.

 I have gotten to witness first crawls, first steps, first words, and many first experiences.
 I’ve handled tantrums and introduced them to Mickey and Minnie.

 I’m not the sugar-them-up-and-send-them-home kind of grandma and I don’t want to be.
 I like being involved, knowing their likes and dislikes, and being comfortable taking them anywhere because I know what to expect from them.
 Additionally, they know what to expect from me.
 They know grandma means what grandma says and that I’m a lot of fun.

 What I have learned from being a grandparent in 2019 is that I want to continue to be an active and involved grandparent.
 I would love to see my grandchildren that live further away more frequently, but I know this is not always going to be possible with their and their parents’ schedules.
 Additionally, I still have two teen boys at home to care for.
-I am very lucky that both boys are willing and able to help care for their niece and nephew when they come to visit, but I also have to continue to be their parent while being a grandparent….and this balance between parent and grandparent is much more difficult than I would have ever imagined.
+I am very lucky that both boys are willing and able to help care for their niece and nephew when they come to visit.
+However, I also have to continue to be their parent while being a grandparent….and this balance between parent and grandparent is much more difficult than I would have ever imagined.

 I cannot wait to see what 2020 has to bring.
 I’m looking forward to family time and whatever surprises, events, activities, and lessons 2020 has to bring our way!